Contact

 Clear

-The St. Paul District is responsible for maintaining the 9-foot navigation channel on the Minnesota River from the mouth in St. Paul, Minnesota , to river mile 14.7 in Savage, Minnesota, and 4-foot channel depth from river mile 14.7 to 25.6 in Shakopee, Minnesota.
+The St. Paul District is responsible for maintaining the 9-foot navigation channel on the Minnesota River from its mouth in St. Paul, Minnesota, to river mile 14.7 in Savage, Minnesota, and the 4-foot channel depth from river miles 14.7 to 25.6 in Shakopee, Minnesota.
 Annual channel maintenance actions are required to maintain the congressionally authorized 9-foot channel depth.
-These channel maintenance activities consist of dredging, snag removal, and close monitoring of the conditions.
-The St. Paul District dredges approximately 23,000 cubic yards of material per year from seven distinct locations on the Minnesota River.
-Both government and contract hydraulic and mechanical dredges are used.
-Dredged material placement is planned for the long-term and is actively managed to maximize beneficial use of the material and to minimize adverse environmental impacts within the riverine environment.
+These channel maintenance activities consist of dredging, snag removal, and close monitoring of channel conditions.

-Embankment rehabilitation will address restoring embankments to meet current design standards.
-Overtopping protection adjacent to concrete structures is the first priority for design and construction.
-No increase in the height of the embankments is planned.
-Upper Mississippi Locks and Dams 2 through 10.
+This embankment rehabilitation project addresses restoring embankments to meet current design standards.
+Overtopping protection adjacent to concrete structures is the priority for design and construction efforts; no increase in the height of the embankments is planned.

-Mississippi River Locks and Dams 2–10 Guidewall Crib Repairs
+• Mississippi River Locks and Dams 2–10: Nonstructural Embankment Repairs

 • September